jcbwlkr/mhdynamo/README.md

 ## Schema

 DynamoDB is a NoSQL managed database service provided by AWS.
-Although it is NoSQL you must define a minimum schema to control how data is partitioned, sorted, and expired through TTL settings.
+Although it is NoSQL, you must define a minimum schema to control how data is partitioned, sorted, and expired through TTL settings.
 This package takes an opinionated view of how those settings must be configured.